Onnozone-projects/onnozone/_posts/2020-07-25-black-watch.markdown

 <!--more-->

-Being in a nostalgic Black Watch mood hole week and going through my photo archives gave me the inspiration to draw a profile of this former RVL lady.
+Being in a nostalgic Black Watch mood this week and going through my photo archives gave me the inspiration to draw a profile of this former RVL lady.
 Ironically I had to work with the GA plans of the short version of Royal Viking Star, and like with the real ship I had to “cut” it in half en lengthen it before I could draw my impression of the Black Watch.
 The white hull version/livery I based on my early photos I took of the ship in 2001 and the dark bleu hull/livery version is based on current year.

 {% picture assets/images/black_watch/blw1.jpg --alt Black Watch profile illustration %}